sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 	- Within the bash shell, create **aceuser** as part of the **mqm** group:
  	- `sudo useradd -m aceuser`
  	- `sudo usermod -a -G mqm aceuser`
 	- Execute `runmqsc mq` to open the interactive MQ Command line environment.
- 	- Type `SET CHLAUTH(ACE.TO.mq) TYPE(BLOCKUSER) ACTION(REPLACE) USERLIST('nobody') ` - this will block user **nobody** from this channel, and allow all other users to use this channel.
-For this lab session it makes for an easy connection; in a Production environment more strict security should be applied.
+Then, on that MQ command line, run the following:
  	- Type `ALTER AUTHINFO(SYSTEM.DEFAULT.AUTHINFO.IDPWOS) AUTHTYPE(IDPWOS) CHCKCLNT(OPTIONAL)` - this uses the local operating system to authenticate the user ID, but also makes checking of the client optional.
 For this lab session it makes for an easy connection; in a Production environment more strict security should be applied.
  	- Type `ALTER QMGR CHLAUTH(DISABLED)`
  	- Type `REFRESH SECURITY`